 3. Coho Salmon

 Although not as large as king salmon, coho salmon are still among the larger fish you could encounter in the Columbia.
 These are the second largest species of salmon in North America and, like king salmon, spawn in freshwater but live in the ocean for the rest of their lives.

-Coho salmons generally measure between 2-3 feet long and can weigh as much as 15 lbs, although the largest individuals can get a bit bigger.
+Coho salmons generally measure between 2 and 3 feet long and can weigh as much as 15 pounds, although the largest individuals can get a bit bigger.

 4. Channel Catfish

-The channel catfish can grow between 2 and 4 feet and can reach as much as 50 lbs.
-Still, they don’t often exceed 10 lbs on the west coast.
+The channel catfish can grow between 2 and 4 feet and reach as much as 50 pounds.
+Still, they don’t often exceed 10 pounds on the west coast.
 These catfish are often caught and used for food, with a culinary culture surrounding them that dates back hundreds of years.

 The Featured Image